MolecularCartography/Optimus/README.md

     <td>Double-click on <code>Detect LC-MS features</code> node.
 Its internal structure should appear.
 Right-click on <code>Set advanced FD settings</code> and select <code>Configure...</code> in the drop-down menu.
 A configuration dialog should appear.
 Select <code>fixed</code> for <code>epd_width_filtering</code> parameter and click <code>OK</code>.
 Close the current KNIME tab to return to the top-level workflow view.
 Execute the workflow again.</td>
   </tr>
   <tr>
-    <td>ERROR PythonKernel determination of memory status not supported on this platform, mesauring for memoryleaks will never fail</td>
+    <td><code>ERROR PythonKernel determination of memory status not supported on this platform, mesauring for memoryleaks will never fail</code></td>
     <td>Mac-specific message prompted by the <code>pyopenms</code> library.
 It is not an error, but a diagnostic message.
 It does not affect workflow results or performance.</td>
     <td>Ignore.</td>
   </tr>